PKM-er/obsidian-zettelkasten-navigation/README.md

 # Obsidian Zettelkasten Navigation

-> [!warning]
-> The Zettelkasten Navigation plugin **is not open-source**.
-However, the Obsidian team has the authority to review the source code of Zettelkasten Navigation.

 This plugin provides 2 customViews for navigation a zettelkasten using Luhmann-style IDs and key word indexes.

 ## Main function